Pierce Brosnan: Being Bond

 Shortly after the release of Die Another Day, the media began questioning whether or not Brosnan would reprise the role for a fifth time.
 At that time, Brosnan was approaching his 50th birthday.
 Brosnan kept in mind that both fans and critics were very unhappy with Roger Moore playing the role until the age of 57, but he was receiving popular support from both critics and the franchise fanbase for a fifth instalment.
 For this reason, he remained enthusiastic about reprising his role.
 In October 2004, Brosnan said he considered himself dismissed from the role.
 Although Brosnan had frequently been rumoured as still in the running to play Bond, he had denied it several times, and in February 2005 he posted on his website that he was finished with the role.
 Daniel Craig took over the role on 14 October 2005.
 In an interview with The Globe and Mail, Brosnan was asked what he thought of Craig as the new James Bond.
 He replied, "I'm looking forward to it like we're all looking forward to it.
 Daniel Craig is a great actor and he's going to do a fantastic job."
 He re-affirmed this support in an interview to the International Herald Tribune, stating that "[Craig's] on his way to becoming a memorable Bond."
 Brosnan later admitted that he was hurt by the end of his tenure; "Barbara [Broccoli] and Michael [Wilson] were on the line – 'We're so sorry.'
 She was crying, Michael was stoic and he said, 'You were a great James Bond.
 Thank you very much,' and I said, 'Thank you very much.
 Goodbye.'
 That was it.
 I was utterly shocked and just kicked to the kerb with the way it went down."

-During his tenure in the James Bond films, Brosnan also took part in the James Bond video games.
-In 2002, Brosnan's likeness was used as the face of Bond in the James Bond video game 007: Nightfire (voiced by Maxwell Caulfield).
+During his tenure as Bond, Brosnan also appeared as Bond in multiple video games, such as GoldenEye 007 (1997).
+In 2002, his likeness was used as the face of Bond in James Bond 007: Nightfire (voiced by Maxwell Caulfield).
 In 2004, Brosnan starred in the Bond game James Bond 007: Everything or Nothing, contracting for his likeness to be used as well as doing the voice-work for the character.
-He starred along with Jamie Lee Curtis and Geoffrey Rush in The Tailor of Panama in 2001, and lent his voice to The Simpsons episode "Treehouse of Horror XII" as a machine.
+He also starred along with Jamie Lee Curtis and Geoffrey Rush in The Tailor of Panama in 2001, and lent his voice to The Simpsons episode "Treehouse of Horror XII" as a machine.